FrancisDeh/laravel-meetup-attendance-app/README.md

 # laravel-meetup-attendance-app
 A sample Laravel + Bootstrap app that registers members who attend a meetup for a period of days.
+This project was built by a team of three.

 Attendance App registers users who come for a meetup the first time.